choshun/ascii-sequence/src/client/containers/README.md

 */

-// TODO: not sure how else to do this,
+// not sure how else to do this,
 // the output is the the head tag.
 // decided to pass it to event, so react can manage changing only what changes instead of constantly injecting the whole thing in a head tag.